microsoft/seismic-deeplearning/README.md

   1. Go to the [Azure Portal](https://portal.azure.com) and find your virtual machine by typing its name in the search bar at the very top of the page.

-  2. In the Overview panel on the left hand side, click Stop button to stop the virtual machine.
+  2. In the Overview panel on the left-hand side, click the Stop button to stop the virtual machine.

-  3. Next, select Disks in the same panel on the left hand side.
+  3. Next, select Disks in the same panel on the left-hand side.

   4. Click the Name of the OS Disk - you'll be navigated to the Disk view.
-From this view, select Configuration on the left hand side and then increase Size in GB and hit the Save button.
+From this view, select Configuration on the left-hand side and then increase Size in GB and hit the Save button.

   5. Navigate back to the Virtual Machine view in Step 2 and click the Start button to start the virtual machine.